Popular French Sour Beer Breweries to Try

 Which French breweries are famous for their sour beers?

 Some breweries really stand out.
 La Débauche is known for being super experimental and making all sorts of interesting beers, including sours.
-Hoppy Road also makes some really nice fruity and tart sours that are great for summer.
+Hoppy Road also makes some really nice, fruity, tart sours that are great for summer.
 And Brasserie Du Mont Salève is doing cool things too, especially with unique yeast.

 Can I pair French sour beers with food?